tytydraco/yessleep/out/The_Forest_Taxi.md

 On January 6, 2025, just freshly two weeks after my divorce, I got out of home and went on my first solo trip since my wedding.
 The Redstream Woods: the place where I spent most of my childhood, home to my first kiss and eventually, my undoing.
 Let's not get too far ahead, though.

-It was the core of autumn - the leaves of the trees were showing off all the tan that they kept ever since summer ended, the sky, although looking like a grumpy old man, provided a pleasing sight for my eyes as all the grey clouds sat on the sun and almost all the annoying bugs were close to being gone.
+It was the core of autumn - the leaves of the trees were showing off all the tan that they kept ever since summer ended.
+The sky, although looking like a grumpy old man, provided a pleasing sight for my eyes as all the grey clouds sat on the sun and almost all the annoying bugs were close to being gone.

 A perfect imagery for a man looking for a distraction from the gravity of his life's problems.

 Nothing felt wrong at first.
-There weren't many tourists on the trail since it was off.
+There weren't many tourists on the trail since it was off season.
 The air felt clear.
 Not a single sign of rain or perhaps a thunderstom to be seen.

 I arrived to the top, took some pictures and selfies as I was a single man now.
 Needed some photos to put on Tinder.

 That's when I got AirDropped an image.
-I turned around, looking who could've sent it.
-Maybe a Tinder account wouldn't even be neccesary, perhaps I was lucky and caught somebody's interest here.
+I turned around, looking for who could've sent it.
+Maybe a Tinder account wouldn't even be neccesary, perhaps I was lucky enough and caught somebody's interest here.

 There was no one to be seen anywhere close, though.